QueerGlobal/qg-docs/DEFINITIONS.md

 ## Resource
 TBD

+## Scope Creep
+When a project grows beyond its original goals and objectives.
+Any open-source project must keep its app's scope reasonable, especially for a first version that is free.

 ## SemVer
 Semantic Versioning, aka SemVer, is a versioning system that uses a three-part number to identify each version of a software product: